-CRITICAL ACCOUNTING POLICIES AND USE OF ESTIMATES
+CRITICAL ACCOUNTING ESTIMATES

-Critical accounting policies are those that are most significant to the portrayal of our financial position and results of operations and require judgments by management in order to make estimates about the effect of matters that are inherently uncertain.
+Critical accounting estimates are those that are most significant to the portrayal of our financial position and results of operations and require judgments by management in order to make estimates about the effect of matters that are inherently uncertain.
 The preparation of these financial statements requires us to make estimates and judgments that affect the reported amounts in our consolidated financial statements.
 We evaluate our estimates on an ongoing basis, including those related to the consolidation of our subsidiaries, to our revenues, allowances for bad debts, accruals, asset impairments, other investments, income taxes and commitments and contingencies.
 We base our estimates on historical experience and on various other assumptions that we believe to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities.
 The actual results may differ from these estimates or our estimates may be affected by different assumptions or conditions.
-There have been no material changes to the Company's critical accounting policies during the nine months ended September 30, 2022.
+There have been no material changes to the Company's critical accounting policies or methods or assumptions during the six months ended December 31, 2022.